Patrick Space Force Base: Flight 19 probe

-During investigation by a board of inquiry regarding the entire Flight 19 incident, attention was given to the loss of the NAS Banana River-based PBM.
-Several witnesses from both NAS Banana River and other PBM Mariner operating locations were questioned concerning occurrences of aviation gasoline (AvGas) fumes collecting in the bilges of PBM series aircraft and associated no smoking regulations, which were reportedly well posted and rigidly enforced aboard all PBMs.
+During a board of inquiry investigation regarding the entire Flight 19 incident, attention was given to the loss of the NAS Banana River-based PBM.
+Several witnesses from both NAS Banana River and other PBM Mariner operating locations were questioned concerning occurrences of aviation gasoline (AvGas) fumes collecting in the bilges of PBM series aircraft and associated no-smoking regulations, which were reportedly well posted and rigidly enforced aboard all PBMs.
 Although the board's report is not a verbatim record and no accusations were made, there seems to be enough inference present to cause one to suspect that the board was aware of the PBM's nickname as "the flying gas tank."
-As such, it is possible that the PBM-5 was destroyed by an explosion resulting from either (a) violation of the no smoking regulations in the aircraft or (b) a stray electrical spark in the lower aircraft hull that may have ignited AvGas fumes in the bilges.
+As such, it is possible that the PBM-5 was destroyed by an explosion resulting from either (a) violation of the no-smoking regulations in the aircraft or (b) a stray electrical spark in the lower aircraft hull that may have ignited AvGas fumes in the bilges.

 Land pollution

 The Navy buried its solid waste southeast of the base, on private land, from 1942 to 1947.
 The dump was estimated at up to 52 acre, of which 25 acre may be eligible for a federal government funding cleanup.
 Discarded material probably included munitions and practice bombs.

 Contractors bought the land, naming it "South Patrick Shores".
 They constructed housing on it from 1956 to 1961.
 Homeowners had no mandatory solid waste removal until 1982.

-Residents reported health complaints starting in about the 1990s, and again in 2018.
+Residents reported health complaints starting in the 1990s and again in 2018.
 Responding to these complaints, the U.S. Army Corps of Engineers investigated the site to determine whether a cleanup was necessary.

 Transition

 NAS Banana River closed in September 1947 after a gradual deactivation and was placed in a caretaker status.
-In September 1948 the facility was transferred to the U.S. Air Force.
-Several of NAS Banana River's original structures, including runway segments, certain hangars, support buildings, seaplane parking areas and seaplane ramps into the Banana River remain part of modern-day Patrick Space Force Base.
+In September 1948, the facility was transferred to the U.S. Air Force.
+Several of NAS Banana River's original structures, including runway segments, particular hangars, support buildings, seaplane parking areas and seaplane ramps into the Banana River remain part of modern-day Patrick Space Force Base.